A Science-Based Guide for Parents and Teachers

 1. What Are Sight Words?

 Sight words are the most frequently used words in printed text.
-These words appear so often that students must recognize them automatically and instantly to read fluently and comprehend what they read.
+Students must recognize them automatically and instantly so they can read fluently and understand what they are reading.

 Different reading programs use different terms: